 ACDX, a next-generation crypto exchange that focuses on structured innovation.
 Designed by professional traders, its most unique product is a Bull Bear Strike Token (BBS) that can be traded as easily as perpetual futures with the capped risk of options.
 The exchange is focused on innovation across a wide range of easy-to-use, fair and transparent products that suit the needs of current and emerging cryptocurrency traders.

 ACDX, defining markets of the future.
-See www.acdx.io or email [email protected].
+See www.acdx.io or email enquiries@acdx.io.

 Topic: New Product